 Chris was a member of the Glenwood American Legion Post #187, the VFW, and Alexandria United Methodist Church.
 His family will always remember him as a great father and a loving grandparent, as well as for his military service.

 Chris is survived by his wife of 55 years, Betty Springman; his son, Edward Springman of Elk River; his daughter, Connie Springman of Glenwood; along with three grandchildren, Jacob, Mackenzie, and Alex Springman; one brother, John (Anne) Springman of Hobart, IN; and brother-in-law, Bill (Alison) Malyon of Glenwood; as well as many nieces, nephews, and friends.

 Chris was preceded in death by his parents, John and Devere; two sisters, Edna Mae, in childhood; and Mary Lou (Dencil) Knapp; two brothers, Robert (Donna) and Terry, in infancy.

-To send flowers to the family or plant a tree in memory of Chris Springman, please visit our floral store.
+To send flowers to Chris' family, please visit our floral store.